peritext/peritext/README.md

 Modulo - *make a multimodal academic publication from simple text files*
 ==========

+# WIP

+Modulo is being rewritten at the moment as a flat-file node.js application.
+See an implementation of the first version here : https://github.com/robindemourat/clues-anomaly-understanding

+The next modulo version will be :

+* driven by a genuine node.js flat-file engine
+* consistent with existing stuff like Markua and Criticmarkup
+* editor-friendy for further developpments ...
+* featuring an API for third-party use

+* cleaner in terms of front-end dev, easily customable in terms of styles (and even interactions) for specific use cases
+* more precise html and schema
+* more robots-friendly + linked-data friendly

+If you're curious on what's going [check here the plan of operations](https://github.com/robindemourat/modulo/tree/master/specification).

+# Presentation

 Modulo is a rendering engine for multimodal publishing projects - built with flexibility, extensibility and lightness as core values.

 The goal is to allow for quickly setting up a scholarly textual document accompanied with various interactive/multimodal contents.